British 'queen of memorabilia' eagerly awaits royal baby's birth

 George was born to a worldwide media fanfare and as much excitement is expected for his sibling.

-With her collection insured for 40,000 pounds, Tyler lives among life-size cardboard cut-outs of the queen, Diana and other royals.
+With her collection insured for 40,000 pounds ($60,000), Tyler lives among life-size cardboard cut-outs of the queen, Diana and other royals.

 She has converted her top floor into a room for paying guests, in which she hosts fellow royal enthusiasts.